 - Resided in an English-speaking country for at least four years immediately prior to application to Conestoga.

-- It is your responsibility to make all arrangements regarding the writing of the TOEFL test or other recognized tests and to have the official score report forwarded to the Office of the Registrar in a timely manner.
+- It is your responsibility to make all arrangements regarding the writing of any English language proficiency test and to have the official score report forwarded to the Office of the Registrar in a timely manner.

 - Academic strength is calculated by averaging all submitted Grade 12 marks (or equivalent) of the required subjects and two additional U or M courses.
 If more than two additional courses are submitted, the courses with the highest marks will be used.

 - All applicants are required to complete an online assessment (CASPer™) as part of the admission process.
 Further information will be sent to applicants after the application has been received by Conestoga.

 - Final selection is made using a formula that combines academic strength with the score on the CASPer™ assessment.

 - Mandatory practicum health and safety requirements must be completed by students prior to student field/clinical placements.
 Successful placement completion is required for students to progress to program completion.
 To qualify for field/clinical placement learning experiences, students must present the following at the start of the program in accordance with pre-admission information provided by the College: